February 22, 2016

 So, how do you keep your good reputation intact?
 It comes down to careful preparation.
 First, you must be prepared from a personnel standpoint.
 Carefully planning communications with customers is essential.
 You will need to be able to respond quickly and clearly explain the steps you are taking to resolve issues.

 All customer-facing staffers should be briefed and ready to deliver a clear and consistent message.
 You may want to consider using script templates, which can be adapted to address various events.
 Pre-scripted messages can be developed, approved by management and quickly distributed to customers following a disruption.

 You also need to ensure access to communication infrastructure (phone, email, Internet access).
-This might mean redundant phone lines/services, hosted PBX systems, cloud-based email or redundant Exchange servers, etc. Larger businesses may need to invest in a secondary contact center to manage inbound and outbound communications.
-There are a number of vendors that offer call center services, temporary workspaces and even mobile data centers.
+This might mean redundant phone lines/services, hosted PBX systems, cloud-based email or redundant Exchange servers, etc. Larger businesses may need to invest in a secondary contact centre to manage inbound and outbound communications.
+There are a number of vendors that offer call centre services, temporary workspaces and even mobile data centres.